AdobeDocs/experience-platform.en/help/dataflows/ui/b2b/monitor-profile-enrichment.md

 ## Next steps {#next-steps}

-By following this tutorial, you can now successfully monitor and understand metrics for related accounts profile enrichment jobs.
+By following this tutorial, you can now successfully monitor and understand metrics for profile enrichment jobs.
 See the following documents for more details:

 * [Related accounts in Real-time CDP B2B](/help/rtcdp/b2b-ai-ml-services/related-accounts.md)
 * [Related accounts tab in the Account profile UI guide](/help/rtcdp/accounts/account-profile-ui-guide.md)